jknapka/mvca/src/tg/unter/README.txt

   - (done) She cannot send a new alert for events that have been alerted "recently" (within the last N hours, for come configurable value of N).
-  - Again, Veronica and Velma should recieve alerts.
+  - (done) Again, Veronica and Velma should recieve alerts.
   - Carla should be able to click the event to see a list of available volunteers for the event time, and their contact information.